Yaroslav-Naft/Revista-Web-App/README.md

 - Revista

 ### Description:
-- An online movie database website using a movie api where a user can register for an account to login to rate, favourite, and review movies.
+- An online movie database website using a movie api where a user can register for an account, log in to view movies by category, and add or remove chosen movies to a favourites page.

 ### Installation Instructions:
 - To run this app you'll first want to clone the repository into your Visual Studio.